mantoni/nomo.js/README.md

 ## Why?

-* I want to write modules that work on node and in the browser.
-* I want to use NPM as my package manager, regardless of whether it's a Node or a browser package.
-* I want all scripts to be merged into a single file for browsers.
+* Write modules for Node and browsers without environment branching.
+* Dependency management with NPM for browser packages.

 ## Usage